mzanana/1337-Circle2/Get_Next_Line/README.md

 The static variable initialized **once** and **live** till the end of the entire program.
 Also the static variable is **initialized** by default as **0** if not specify it.
 The local variables initialized by garbage value.

+# File Descriptor and System Calls

+### File Descriptor
+When a program open a file, the Operating System return a file descriptor as non-negative unique integer that the program can use to perform operations on that file, such as reading, writing or closing it.